• Skip to primary navigation

 Kombucha

-Kombucha is widely available in nearly all large grocery stores nowadays; it's so popular that you'll likely even find it in the beverage shelves of your local convenience store!
+Kombucha is widely available at nearly all large grocery stores nowadays.
+It's so popular that you'll likely even find it in the beverage shelves of your local convenience store!
 If you have yet to try it, you'll have plenty of flavors to choose from whether you're into fruity, spicy/gingery or minty.

-Kombucha pairs well with main dishes like burgers, fish, burritos and more, thanks to it's typically fruity and bubbly profile.
+Kombucha pairs well with main dishes like burgers, fish, burritos and more, thanks to it's typically fruity and punchy flavors.
 It can also pair particularly well with a cheese plate or appetizer as a non-alcoholic alternative.

 And if you want to add a little extra zing to your next smoothie, stir in a little kombucha after you blend everything up.
-A warning: you may never go back. 😉
+A warning: you may never go back to non-kombucha smoothies. 😉

 Kefir

-The great thing about kefir is that it's an easy way to add some extra natural probiotics to any recipe in place of milk, such as this blueberry kefir smoothie.
-And if you like drinking it straight, one of my favorite ways to enjoy it is with some freshly baked chocolate chip cookies.
+The great thing about kefir is that it's an easy way to add some extra natural probiotics to any recipe in place of milk, such as in this blueberry kefir smoothie.
+And if you like drinking it straight, one of my favorite ways to enjoy plain or vanilla kefir is with some freshly baked chocolate chip cookies.
 (Feel free to dip them too; so good.)

 Miso soup